blaine-geiger/Pwnagotchi/README.md

 ## Install and configuration

-Now all that all the pieces are together, we can plug it in and install the image.
-Credit to https://github.com/jayofelony/pwnagotchi who has kept the project active and is the source for stable releases.
+Now that all of the pieces are together, we can plug it in and install the image.
+Credit to https://github.com/jayofelony/pwnagotchi who has kept the project active and is the source for the most recent stable release.

 - Download the image file https://github.com/jayofelony/pwnagotchi
 - Write the image to the SD card (Pi imager, Balena etcher)